Updated: Feb 7

 And in the meantime, go with the flow, adapt to the change instead of fighting it.
 Do things you feel pleasant, dive into books, art, music, whatever helps nourish your mind and soul, explore all possibilities you have.

 No matter what kind of relationship you are trying to figure out, or what type of transition you are going through, giving yourself some space and time from the issues can provide some balance, even if just for a short time.
-It might not sound that easy, but begin to explore positive sides of the experience, it will help you gain a different perspective of what is happening.
+It might not sound that easy to find one, but begin to explore if there is any positive in the experience, it will help you gain a different perspective of what is happening.

 What is the story you are telling yourself?